Skip to content

 Probability Calculation & Audit Log Analytics Pipeline

-- No reusable probability calculation module across game projects — Packaged NestJS DynamicModule with 5 probability functions + Kinesis logging as shared probability package, Integrated into 12 games with standardized probability calculation
+• No reusable probability calculation module across 6 live game environments (12 branches) — Packaged NestJS DynamicModule with 5 probability functions + Kinesis logging as shared probability package, Deployed across 6 live game titles (12 branches) — end-to-end audit log pipeline for probability verification

-- No audit log analytics infrastructure for probability verification — Codified CDK analytics pipeline: Kinesis→Firehose (Dynamic Partitioning+Parquet)→S3→Glue→Athena, Unlocked end-to-end probability audit log querying
+• No audit log analytics infrastructure for probability verification — Codified CDK analytics pipeline: Kinesis→Firehose (Dynamic Partitioning+Parquet)→S3→Glue→Athena, Deployed across 6 live titles (12 branches) — CDK-based analytics unlocking end-to-end probability verification

 Tech Rationale